-The shareholding in Manchester Airport Holdings Ltd has been estimated to be $\pounds 20.1$ m which is an increase in value of $\pounds 1.5$ m since last year.
-The Manchester Airport Car Park Ltd shareholding has been valued at $\pounds 4.300$ m, a decrease of $\pounds 0.500$ m.
+The shareholding in Manchester Airport Holdings Ltd has been estimated to be £46.3m which is an increase in value of £26.2m since last year signalling the continued recovery of the industry.
+The Manchester Airport Car Park Ltd shareholding has been valued at £4.300m, which is the same as the prior year.

-The combined revaluation gain of £1.0m on the Council's shareholdings is recognised in the Financial Instruments Revaluation Reserve and there is no impact on the General Fund.
+The revaluation gain on the Council's shareholdings is recognised in the Financial Instruments Revaluation Reserve and there is no impact on the General Fund.